 - buying vaccines for the national immunisation program

 - regulating medicines and medical devices through the Therapeutic Goods Administration (TGA)

 - subsidising hearing services

-- coordinating the national response to health emergencies, including pandemics
+- coordinating national responses to health emergencies, including pandemics

 - ensuring a safe food supply in Australia and New Zealand

-- providing radiation protection to Australian people and the environment through nuclear safety research, policy, and regulation
+- protecting the community and the environment from radiation through nuclear safety research, policy, and regulation

-- delivering preventive services (including programs jointly funded by the Commonwealth) such as breast cancer screening and immunisation programs
+- delivering preventive services such as breast cancer screening and immunisation programs

 - public dental clinics